Skip to main content

 • Renewal management and deal desk review

-A RACI matrix assigns four levels of involvement to every process: Responsible (does the work), Accountable (owns the outcome), Consulted (provides input before a decision), and Informed (notified after a decision).
-When every revenue process has a clear RACI, ownership disputes disappear and handoff failures become visible before they become expensive.
+A RACI matrix assigns four levels of involvement to every process: Responsible (does the work), Accountable (owns the outcome and has authority to make decisions), Consulted (provides input before a decision is made), and Informed (notified after a decision is made).
+When every revenue process has a clear RACI, ownership disputes stop recurring and handoff failures become visible before they become expensive.

 How to use this template

-2. Adjust the assignments to match your organization's structure.
-The defaults here are based on common patterns at mid-market B2B companies — your specifics will differ.
-Some processes below assign R to more than one role where the work is genuinely shared.
-If your organization requires a single Responsible party per process, split those tasks into sub-steps and assign one R per sub-step.
+2. Adjust the assignments to match your organization.
+Some processes below assign R (Responsible) to more than one role where the work is genuinely shared.
+If your organization requires a single Responsible party per process, split those into sub-steps and assign one R per sub-step.

-3. For every cell, name the specific person or role (not just the department).
+3. For every cell, name the specific person, not just the department.
 "Finance" is not an owner.
-"Controller" or "Revenue Accountant" is.
+"Controller (Maria Chen)" or "AR Manager (James Park)" is.

-5. When a handoff fails, check the RACI first.
-If the RACI is clear and was not followed, it is an execution problem.
-If the RACI is ambiguous, it is a design problem.
+6. When a handoff fails, check the RACI first.
+If the assignment was clear and was not followed, it is an execution problem (coaching, accountability).
+If the assignment was ambiguous, it is a design problem (update the RACI).

 Roles